omoju/investigatingWhyURMsChooseCS/README.md

 The dataset that is used in this project is unfortunately not available for mass consumption, as it contains sensitive, *personally identifiable* student data.

-The dataset was generate through the use of a survey instrument which contains the following attributes for each data point
+The dataset was generate through the use of a survey instrument which contains the following attributes for each data point based on a likert scale of 1 to 5, 1 *strongly disagree* and 5 corresponding to *strongly agree*:

 #### Self reported attitudes about CS
 - atcs_1 I like to use computer science to solve problems.